Roosevelt Gabbros: Sandy Creek Gabbro

 The Sandy Group Gabbro is a member of the Roosevelt Gabbros that forms blobby irregular sills which are like small plutons.
 These intrusive blobs are internally differentiated, with the composition becoming increasingly more felsic upwards approaching the overlying Mount Scott Granite.
 The more mafic lower material is composed of primarily olivine rich gabbro.
 The more intermediate material higher in the sills are composed of quartz gabbro.
 Small amounts of ilmenite, magnetite, sulfides, and apatite can be found throughout the Sandy Creek Gabbros, and some of the more felsic material contains small amounts of alkali-feldspar.

 Mount Sheridan Gabbro

 The Mount Sheridan Gabbro member of the Roosevelt Gabbros forms a large sill between layers of the Glen Mountain Layered Complex.
 It is intruded by a sill of the Mount Scott Granite.
 Similarly to the Sandy Creek Gabbro, the Mount Sheridan Gabbro becomes more felsic upwards through the member.
 It grades upwards from olivine bearing gabbro into ferrogranodiorite, with the uppermost sections bearing the most quartz, alkali-feldspars, and zircon.
-Plagioclase, augite, hypersthene, biotite, ilmenite, and magnetite make up the most of the mafic material of the Mount Sheridan Group, with small amounts of apatite and sulfides.
+Plagioclase, augite, hypersthene, biotite, ilmenite, and magnetite make up most of the mafic material of the Mount Sheridan Group, with small amounts of apatite and sulfides.